-There are several different types of water loss experienced in a cooling tower, and these all must be calculated to find your makeup water calculation.
+There are several different types of water loss experienced depending on the tonnage of a cooling tower, and these all must be calculated to find your makeup water calculation.

 One of the types of loss is drift loss in a cooling tower or windage.
 Drift loss is considered a function of drift eliminator design and is considered to be:

 Drift loss (D) = 0.3 to 1.0 percent of circulating water (C ) for a natural draft tower

 Drift loss (D) = 0.1 to 0.2 percent of circulating water (C ) for a typical induced draft tower

 Drift loss (D) = about 0.0005 to 0.001 percent or less of circulating water (C ) for a cooling tower with high-efficiency drift eliminators

 Next, you have to consider evaporation losses when it comes to water in the cooling tower.
 Evaporation loss is as simple as it sounds; just water loss due to evaporation.
 It is expressed as:

 This means T1 – T2 = inlet water temperature minus outlet water temperature (°F), with 0.00085 being an evaporation constant.